-The Reviewer Dashboard widget is deployed using capabilities found in ArcGIS Online, on-premise using the ArcGIS Enterprise portal or in a custom web app built using the Web AppBuilder for ArcGIS (Developer Edition).
-Configuration of the widget is the same regardless of the method you choose for deploying your web app.
+The Report Feature widget is deployed using capabilities found in ArcGIS Online, on-premise using the Portal for ArcGIS, or in a custom web application built using the Web AppBuilder for ArcGIS (Developer Edition).
+Configuration of the widget is the same regardless of the method you choose for deploying your web application.

 Use the Report Feature widget